 Those involved in hacking WordPress usually want to use the sites as concealed (cloaked) link farms.
-Its rare that actual damage is done to your site, and often the site owner remains blissfully unaware that there’s been any interference.
+It’s rare that actual damage is done to your site, and often the site owner remains blissfully unaware that there’s been any interference.
 Some of the link injection systems are extremely sophisticated!
-Testing for enemy action can be as simple as opening your site and choosing View / Source and reading through the content of the section down to, and including, the tag.
-The link injections I’ve seen are usually immediately after .
+Testing for enemy action can be as simple as opening your site and choosing View / Source and reading through the content of the <Head> section down to, and including, the tag.
+The link injections I’ve seen are usually in there.
 Is there a long string of HTML code containing links to dozens of sites you know nothing about?
-If there is, you’ve been violated, and have a WordPress STD (Security Terminated Deficiency)!
+If there is, you’ve been had and should contact a WP Tech Support expert!

 1 – Always Use the Current WordPress Version

 Why anyone would persist with an older version is beyond me.
-Upgrading has always been easy enough, and recent versions reduce the pain to a button click!
-The community of authors work extremely hard and surprisingly quickly to address known security problems.
+Upgrading has always been easy enough, and recent versions reduce the pain to a mere button click!
+The community of authors work extremely hard and surprisingly quickly to address known security problems

-A lot of WordPress themes come with an giveaway WP version HTML tag in the section.
-In View / Source it displays as follows;
+WordPress themes may also come with a giveaway WP version HTML tag in the Head section which you may see in View / Source.

 Obviously, this immediately reveals the WordPress version used on the site.
 Since some versions are vulnerable to known security flaws, you’ve just told the hackers where they are best to start their evil work…